Skip To Main Content

 Division 1 – Unofficial Visits

+A prospect may visit a member institution's campus at his or her own expense an unlimited number of times.
 During an unofficial visit, the institution may not pay any expenses or provide any entertainment except a maximum of three complimentary admissions to a home athletics event at any facility.

 Division 3 – Official Visits